EURO 2020 qualifying: Germany 0-0 Northern Ireland live | DW | 09.09.2019

-Both sides have spurned early chances with Germany and Northern Ireland battling it out for top spot in Group C in Belfast.
-Follow live updates as Joachim Löw's to bounce back to winning ways.
+It is goalless at half-time with Germany and Northern Ireland battling it out for top spot in Group C in Belfast.
+Follow live updates as Joachim Löw's charges look to bounce back to winning ways.

 +++ Please refresh (F5) for the latest updates +++